TheComet/cool-circuits/README.md

 Cool Circuits Collection
 ========================

-This  is  a  collection  of  cool  circuits  I've  collected over the  years  of practicing electronic engineering.
+This is a collection  of  cool  circuits  I've  seen, used, or designed over the years of practicing electronic engineering.